DTHenare/EGPG_Pipeline/project_docs/README.md

 **ERP.epochMin** - The time in seconds that an epoch will begin, relative to the event trigger.

-**ERP.epochMax** - The time in seconds that an epoch will begin, relative to the event trigger.
+**ERP.epochMax** - The time in seconds that an epoch will end, relative to the event trigger.

-**ERP.downsampleRate** - The sampling rate in Hz that will be used for resampling at the beginning of the pipeline.
+**ERP.downsampleRate** - The data is resampled to this frequency before processing begins.

 ## ICA
 This is a struct variable which holds a number of values used during the preprocessing of the data which will be used to run ICA and generate ICA components.